 First, check to see what images from your site that Google is already indexing.
 Go to Google’s Image Search and in the search box type in site:www.yourdomain.co.uk.
 Google will display all the images from your site in the index.

 What you’re checking for is that all of your images are indeed being crawled, and that they have a chance to be ranking in the search results.

 You can also add a keyword to the search to see if particular kinds of images are indexed.
 For example, in the search results below I’ve included the word “award” in addition to the site command, and here are the images appearing in the Google Image Search results:

 How to Optimize Your Images for the Search Engines

-Now that you know what images Google is indexing, here are the steps to further optimise your images:
+Now that you know what images Google is indexing, here are the steps you need to take to optimise your images:

 If you have a picture of a blue widget on your site, then name the image file blue-widget.jpg.
 Consider putting dashes between the keywords in the file name.
-Notice the image at the top of this posting is http://www.hallaminternet.com/assets/Optimising-Images-for-Search-2.png
+Notice the image at the top of this posting has the filename Image-search-Optimising-images-for-search.jpg

 Google only considers the following formats to be images: JPEG, GIF, PNG, BMP, and SVG as well as newer image formats like JPEG-XR and WebP.
 We recommend using either JPEG, GIF or PNG as these are best for optimisation.
 The JPEG format are most commonly supported and can keep the file size down.

 This means adding a descriptive text to the “alternative text” field for the images on your website and this helps to tell the search engines what your picture is about and will help you rank better in the search results.
 The alt tag needs to contain the key phrase you are optimising your page for, and this is good for not only search engines but also for the users on your site.
 This text will also show when there are issues with the image rendering on the site, and for screen readers for users who are visually impaired – so it’s essential to have it in place.
 The ALT tag appears in the HTML on your website as part of the image information: